CARB Compliance Los Angeles & Riverside County, CA

 Test results are automatically uploaded to the state database, giving you proper compliance documentation without extra steps on your end.

 If you’re running a 2013 or newer heavy-duty truck with a GVWR over 14,000 pounds in California, you’re required to undergo Clean Truck Check emissions testing twice a year.
-This isn’t optional, and it’s not going away.
-The state uses roadside sensors to flag high emitters, and non-compliance means DMV registration holds, fines, and trucks sitting idle.
-SMOG Motors performs digital emissions testing by downloading data from your truck’s ECU and submitting it to the State of California’s CTC-VIS database.
-This is the modern testing method for OBD-equipped vehicles.
-No smoke tests.
-No taking your truck out of service for hours.
-Just the data California needs to keep you compliant.
+This isn’t optional.
+The state actively uses roadside sensors to flag high emitters, and non-compliance means DMV registration holds, steep fines, and trucks sitting idle.

 Check Out Our Reviews!